 This note provides information for leases where the Company is a lessee.

 (i) The Company's leasing arrangements

 The Company leases buildings and motor vehicles.
-Rental contracts are typically made for fixed periods of 1 years, but may have extension options.
+Rental contracts are typically made for fixed periods of 1 years to 4 years, but may have extension options.